← Back to blog

 “I know coming forward isn’t easy, but I'm glad you did.
 You are welcome here, and you don't have to worry about judgment from me or the company.”

-goes further than most people realize.
+goes further than most people realise.

 3. Promote Real Choice and Transparency